-In his first four seasons back with the Falcons, Air Force has compiled a 49-61 overall record.
-The Falcons finished fifth in the Western Water Polo Association and earned a final ranking of 20th in the nation in 2010, 2011 and 2013.
+In his first five seasons back with the Falcons, Air Force has compiled a 64-76 overall record.
+The Falcons tied for second in the Western Water Polo Association and earned a final ranking of 15th in the nation in 2014.
 Meanwhile, Air Force had a breakout season in 2012, capturing their first WWPA Championship since 1994 and earning a trip to the NCAA Championship.
 The Falcons, who registered a 19-12 overall mark, posted their best-ever NCAA finish, taking fourth place at the national tournament, as Heidmous was tabbed the WWPA Coach of the Year for the third time in his career.

+Heidmous has coached 13 All-Americans during his career.
+Last season, Robby Stiefel earned honorable mention All-America and first-team all-conference honors.
 The Falcons had a pair of players--Cruz Smithson and Josh Stedman--who earned honorable mention All-America accolades in 2012, with Smithson leaving the Academy as the fifth-leading goal scorer in Academy history.
 Meanwhile, Stedman earned his second honorable mention All-America nod in 2013, surpassing Smithson’s career goal mark and becoming just the third multiple All-America selection in program history.
-Stedman was selected to the US Senior National Team and will train full-time for the next two years as part of the Air Force’s World Class Athlete Program (WCAP) in his quest to make the 2016 Olympic Team.
+Stedman was selected to the U.S. Senior National Team and is currently in the Air Force’s World Class Athlete Program (WCAP) in his quest to make the 2016 Olympic Team.

 Heidmous, a 1977 USAFA graduate, began his Air Force coaching career in 1981, before heading to UC Santa Barbara in 1985 to pursue his graduate degree.
 While at UCSB, he helped coach the Gaucho water polo team, assisting them to a fourth-place finish in the NCAA Tournament, while earning his master’s degree in exercise physiology.
 He then returned to the Academy in 1986, where he coached until his military retirement in 1999.
 During his first 17-year tenure, Heidmous posted a 232-202-1 overall ledger.

-Heidmous has also led five teams to the NCAA Championship tournament and coached 12 players to 16 All-America citations.
-During his tenure, 34 players have earned a total of 62 All-WWPA selections, while four players earned league MVP accolades.
-In 2013, Stedman earned the third first-team all-conference nod of his career, while fellow senior Andrew Hamilton was named to the All-WWPA second team and Riley Quinlan was honored as a member of the WWPA All-Freshman team.
+Heidmous has also led five teams to the NCAA Championship tournament and coached 13 players to 17 All-America citations.
+During his tenure, 39 players have earned a total of 67 All-WWPA selections, while four players earned league MVP accolades.

 Heidmous also served as the head coach for the 1987 and 1988 U.S. Junior National Development water polo teams, winning two Can-Am-Mex tournaments, and led the South team at the 1990 and 1995 U.S. Olympic Sports Festivals, earning a silver medal in 1995.
 In 1987 he was honored as one of the original cadre of Elite-Level coaches certified by USA Water Polo and was later selected to the national team coaching pool from 1990-1994.